 Your body contains about 1.2 to 2.5 pounds of calcium.
 Most of it, 99 percent, is in your bones and teeth.
-The remaining 1 percent is distributed across your body in your cells, the membranes that encase your cells, your blood, and in other body fluids.
+The remaining 1 percent is distributed across your body in your cells, the membranes that encase your cells, your blood, and in other bodily fluids.

 Most of us know that our bones and teeth are made primarily of calcium.
 But it’s not just any calcium.
 They’re made of calcium phosphate, a compound of calcium and phosphorous.
 Does this mean taking calcium phosphate supplements can give you healthier bones?

 Calcium does more than build strong bones and healthy teeth.
 This remarkable mineral also:

 - helps blood vessels to regulate the flow of blood in your body

 - assists in the contraction of your muscles

 - aids in communication between nerve cells

 - contributes to blood clotting

 In general, both men and women need about 1,000 milligrams (mg) of calcium per day.